nyurik/promistreamus/README.md

 # Promistreamus  [![Build Status](https://travis-ci.org/nyurik/promistreamus.svg?branch=master)](https://travis-ci.org/nyurik/promistreamus)
-Convert Stream into an Iterator yielding promises of values

-Allows `foreach` of promises for a stream:

-```
-// preudo-code
-foreach ( promise in promistreamus(stream) ) {
-    promise.then(function(value) { /* use the value */ });
-}
-```

 Promistreamus converts stream's values into promises.
-This allows you to treat streams in a sync "pull" fashion, even if the stream values are not ready yet.
+This allows you to treat streams in a sync "pull" fashion, even if the stream values are not yet ready.
 Wrapping a stream with Promistreamus provides an iterator function.
 Calling it returns a thenable promise of a value.
 Once available, the promise is resolved with the value.
 When the stream ends, all pending promises are resolved with the `undefined` value.
 On error, all pending promises are rejected with that error.

+```
+// preudo-code
+for( const promise of promistreamus(stream) ) {
+    promise.then(value => { /* use the value */ });
+}
+```

 ## Using Promistreamus